daiskipp/LoyaltyLoom/replit.md

 ## Overview

 This is a Japanese customer loyalty application designed for elderly users, featuring passkey authentication and QR code check-ins.
 The app allows users to earn points by visiting participating stores, track their visit history, and manage their loyalty status.
 It emphasizes accessibility with large fonts, simple navigation, and touch-friendly interfaces optimized for senior users.
+Users can now edit their profile information (name) and test the QR scanning functionality with demo stores.

 ## User Preferences